BoyMum by Ruth Whippman, Paperback, 9781529439144 | Buy online at The Nile

 'BoyMum is one of the most thought-provoking books I've read as a parent' The Times

-BoyMum is about boys and young men - how we are raising them, and what it means to be a man-in-the-making in an era when #MeToo has challenged our tolerance for toxic masculinity, yet the pressure on young men to be 'masculine' has never been more intense.
+BoyMum is about what it means to grow up male in an era when #MeToo has zeroed our tolerance for toxic masculinity, yet the pressure on young men to be 'masculine' has never been more intense.

 Read more